quartznet/quartznet/readme.txt

 3. RELEASE INFO
 ----------------

-This is the Quartz.NET development path towards version 2.0.
 This release corresponds to Java Quartz version 2.1.

 This version is a major overhaul of of Quartz(.NET) 1.x codebase.
 Now